intro2r/intro2r/unit3/labs.md

   c.
 Check the distribution of class height and number of Harry Potter books read.
 Do they appear normally distributed?
 Note that you can use the `breaks` argument in `hist()` if you want to decrease the bin size of your histogram.

   d.
 Plot ideal temperature.
+Add relevant axis labels.
 Are there any outliers?